prist4/FLAN-OCR/README.md

 	- Launch OCR<br />

 You can also save text in a file.<br />
-You can train neuronal network, you weight aren't stored.<br />
+You can train neuronal network, if your weight aren't stored.<br />
 <br />
 This Optical Character Recognition has been mad by FLAN team:<br />
 	- Aurore Bozec<br />